 Digital Accessibility

-Instructional Technology and the Division of Information Technology at UMBC offers several resources to faculty and students in support of digital accessibility.
+Instructional Technology and the Division of Information Technology at UMBC offer resources to support faculty and students in meeting digital accessibility requirements.

 Digital accessibility ensures that everyone — including people with disabilities — can access and use digital content and tools.
 Building accessibility into websites, documents, and course materials from the start helps everyone.
 It reduces the need for last-minute fixes, improves usability across the board, and supports a wide range of users — including those with temporary or situational challenges.
 Accessible design is smart design.